boxuanzhang/backend-test-php/README.md

 Our API currently does not have any authentication defined.
 Please protect the following routes with an auth scheme that requires a valid API key.

-- Protect all routes with an API key that identifies the `User`
+- Protect all routes with an API key that identifies the `User`  :white_check_mark:
-- The route for creating a new user probably shouldn't require an API key since that will make it quite hard to register.
+- The route for creating a new user probably shouldn't require an API key since that will make it quite hard to register.  :white_check_mark:

 #### Task 3 - Refactor the thread controller